esweinman/esweinman/README.md

 - 👋 Hi, I’m Evan Weinman
 - 👀 I’m interested in both Frontend and Backend Development
-- 🌱 I’m currently learning React.js and diving deeper into Node.js
+- 🌱 I’m currently working with React.js, Node.JS and GraphQL
 - 💞️ I’m looking to collaborate on full-stack projects.
 - 📫 How to reach me: esweinman@gmail.com or 973-525-8650
-- 💻 You can check out my portfolio here: https://esweinman.github.io/portfolio/